Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 There are several key deadlines for this assignment:

-- Team formation: You must submit the [Project 3 Partnerships Form](https://forms.gle/RTjyhVitifNzfXz78) by Thursday, November 2nd at 11:59 PM.
+- Team formation: You must submit the [Project 3 Partnerships Form](https://forms.gle/RTjyhVitifNzfXz78) by Friday, November 3rd at 4:59 PM.
 You will **not** be able to change your partner later.
 Read and understand the [partnership guidelines](../../guides/partnerships) before starting the assignment.
 - Project 3A - World Generation: Due on Gradescope by 11/13 at 11:59 PM.
 - Project 3B - Interactivity: Due on Gradescope by 11/27 at 11:59 PM.